 This post may contain affiliate links for suggested items you can purchase.
 You are not charged any additional cost for purchasing via these links, however by utilizing them you help keep this site running!

-Preface: This is a guest post I asked Brenda to write as my dating experience is over a decade old at this point.
+I asked my friend Brenda to write as my dating experience is over a decade old.
 Both she and I wrestled with how to talk about this topic but I knew I wanted to.
 Why?
-Because I get emails ALL THE TIME asking these questions.
-It’s controversial for sure, and I want to point out that no two experiences, no two people, and no two experiences are the same.
+Because I get emails ALL THE TIME asking questions specific to dating a Moroccan or dating in Morocco.
+It's controversial for sure, and I want to point out that no two experiences, no two people, and no two experiences are the same.